carpentries-incubator/workflows-nextflow/episodes/03-workflow_parameters.md

 hard-coded into the script.

-Pipeline parameters are declared in the workflow by prepending the prefix `params`, separated by dot character, to a variable name e.g., `params.input`.
+Pipeline parameters are declared in the workflow by prepending the prefix `params`, separated by the dot character, to a variable name e.g., `params.input`.

-Their value can be specified on the command line by prefixing the parameter name with a **double dash** character, i.e., `--paramName` e.g., `--input`.
+Their value can be specified on the command line by prefixing the parameter name with a **double dash** character, e.g., `--input`.

 In the script `wc.nf` the pipeline parameter `params.input` was specified with a value of `"data/yeast/reads/ref1_1.fq.gz"`.

-To process the file `data/yeast/reads/ref2_2.fq.gz` in the `wc.nf` script we would run:
+To process a different file, e.g. `data/yeast/reads/ref2_2.fq.gz`, in the `wc.nf` script we would run:

 ~~~
 nextflow run wc.nf --input 'data/yeast/reads/ref2_2.fq.gz'